-Chapel Perilous exists to provide immersive and subversive music experiences and made debuted as part of the inaugural Muswell Hill Music Festival 2019.
+Chapel Perilous exists to provide immersive and subversive music experiences and debuted as part of the inaugural Muswell Hill Music Festival in 2019.

 The term Chapel Perilous first appears in Arthurian Legend: a chapel guarded by thirty great and terrifying knights clad all in black.
 Sir Lancelot must enter past them, and in doing so and escaping alive, save the life of Sir Meliot, a fellow knight of the round table.

 In modern-day psycology, Chapel Perilous is a term used to describe a mental state in which one cannot be sure whether one has been or is being helped or hindered by a force outside of the natural world.

 It was at this precise location in Firenze that Girolamo Savonarola was hanged and burnt by a mob in 1498.
 A divisive figure, Savonarola left a complicated legacy.

 Amiens’ huge Cathedral was so close to the trenches and front-line during WW1 that it was hit by shelling on several occasions.

 David Jones served in the Royal Welsh battalion and fought on the 6th day of the battle of the Somme at Mametz Wood, which lies about an hour’s drive east of Amiens.
 Jones’ masterwork, the epic poem ‘In Parenthesis’ traces a path that culminates at the battle of Mametz wood.

 Ralph Vaughan-Williams, Herbert Howells and Ivor Gurney were all born in Gloucestershire.

 Vaughan-Williams and Gurney both served in WW1.
 Gurney’s setting of Severn Meadows is one of the most evocative musical reflections from this stunning part of the world.

 An hours’ meditation, with chamber works by Arvo Pärt and John Tavener, alongside works Giacinto Scelsi and Hildegard von Bingen.